 - Acting as a liaison with Lean Portfolio Management (LPM), as appropriate

-Many enterprises hold release management meetings weekly to address the following questions:
+Many enterprises hold release governance meetings weekly to address the following questions:

-- Is the vision still understood, and are the trains and teams aligned to that purpose?
+- Is the vision still understood, and are the trains and teams aligned for that purpose?

 - What impediments must be addressed to facilitate progress?

-The weekly meeting provides senior management with regular visibility into the release status.
-This meeting is also the place to approve any scope, timing, or resource adjustments necessary to ensure the release.
-In a more continuous delivery environment, the participants monitor the release section of the Program Kanban.
-Their role is making sure items are released when needed, to the right audiences, managing dark and canary releases, verifying that hypotheses are evaluated and that feature toggles, etc. are removed after they have been verified.
+This weekly meeting provides senior management with regular visibility into the release progress.
+It’s also the place to approve any scope, timing, people or resource adjustments necessary to assure the release.
+In a more continuous delivery environment, the participants closely monitor the release section of the Program Kanban, making sure items are released when needed to the right audiences, managing dark and canary releases, verifying that hypotheses are evaluated, and that feature toggles are removed after production verification.